 One of the things that fascinates me about the RCA Secret exhibition & sale is that it’s possibly the nearest thing we have to a gender-blind art event.
 Given UK Feminista’s 2010 figures showing that …

-• 83% of the artists in the Tate Modern are men
+• 83% of the artists in the Tate Modern are men… I thought it might be interesting to see how the gender breakdown worked for RCA Secret purchases.

 • 70% of the artists in the Saatchi Gallery are men